a green hobbot with a sign that says no admittance

 "What has mood to do with it?
 You fight when the necessity arises - no matter the mood!
 Mood's a thing for cattle or making love or playing the baliset.
 It's not for fighting."

-My love for Frank Herbert's Dune and its 2021 adaptation are tremendously difficult to overstate.
+My love for Frank Herbert's Dune and its 2021 adaptation is tremendously difficult to overstate.
 Both book and film illustrate to compelling effect the shifting human and inhuman conditions that dictate and bind lived experience.
 As lived experience goes, Gurney Halleck has more than most, insofar as the harshness of reality is concerned.
 Halleck's (Herbert's) quoted words serve not only as wise advice to Paul Atreides, but adumbrate future events key to the plot.
 Standing in scarred defiance of his physical and emotional suffering, Halleck very admirably lives by the same principles he imparts to others.

 (Gurney Halleck / Josh Brolin)